light-wizard/BioNoMoToolkit/README.md

     We use NCBI for animals because it is the most comprehensive resource, but particular species names can be manually checked on ITIS, WoRMS, FishBase etc. if needed.

-3. Searches for the accepted name on GBIF, and displays the records found in Southern Africa plotting the coordinates on a map.
+3. Searches for the accepted name on GBIF, and displays the records found in the region of interest specified by the user, plotting the coordinates on a map.
 In this way, you can check if that species is actually present in the region.

 `checkTaxonomy()` takes 4 arguments in the following order (or, as usual, by name):

-1. **specieslist**: a matrix or a data frame with at least 1 column, containing species names as they appear in the original data.
-If the matrix contains more than one column, the species names must be in the first one.
+1. **specieslist**: a character vector, or a matrix / data frame with at least 1 column, containing species names as they appear in the original data.
+If the matrix / data frame contains more than one column, the species names must be in the first one.
 View 'Data format' below for detail.
 2. **fir**: number of record (in order of appearance in the table) to start with (default=1).
 3. **las**: number of record (in order of appearance in the table) to end with (default=5).
 It is generally advised to execute the function with 5 species at a time to avoid overloading the internet connection and to keep the output map readable.
 4. **src**: Source of information.
 Input 'NCBI' for NCBI, 'iPlant_TNRS' for Tropicos, or 'MSW3' for Mammal Species of the World 3rd edition (default='NCBI').
+5. **ctry**: Country (2 letters ISO code) to search in (default=NULL).
+6. **cont**: Continent (full name) to search in.
+Has to be set to NULL if you specify a country code in **ctry** argument.

 _**Data format**_

-The species list to be fed to the function has to be a matrix or a data frame containing at least one column (the first) with species names:
+The species list to be fed to the function has to be a character vector, or a matrix / data frame containing at least one column (the first) with species names:

-*specieslist* (data.frame / matrix)
+*specieslist* (matrix / data.frame)

 |Column name    |Data type  |Details                            |
 |---            |:---:      |:---:                              |